-We are proud to be custodians, not only of a magnificent grove, producing some of the State’s finest extra virgin olive oil, but also to be custodians of a unique area of 5 acres of river banks containing rare flora and fauna, for this area.
+We are proud to be custodians, not only of a magnificent grove, producing some of the State’s finest extra virgin olive oil, but also to be custodians of a unique area of 5 acres of Angas River bank containing rare flora and fauna, for this area.
 This special parcel of land is maintained and managed by us, thanks to a grant from the Murray Darling Basin Natural Resources Management Board.

-At Talinga Grove we have some wonderful bird and animal species including:
+At Talinga Grove we have hundreds of bird and animal species including:

 - Rainbow bee-eaters